Climate Change: The Move to Action

 Tuesday and Thursday 10:00 - 11:30 // Dana Building 1024 // 3 credits

-This Page Contains Basic Information about the Course Climate Change: The Move to Action.
-This course was created by Richard Rood (me) in the Winter 2006 Semester at the University of Michigan.
+This Page Contains Basic Information about the course.
+This course was created by Richard Rood in the Winter 2006 Semester at the University of Michigan.
 In that first semester there were students from 5 schools and 7 departments across the university.

 The course is a lecture course, and has included numerous outside lecturers to provide some depth in specific subjects.
-Readings are from my collection of material and, in general, are less than 30 pages per class.
+Readings are drawn from a collection of material; they introduce context and support discussion.
 The course strives for rigor in thinking, but does not rely on a mathematical description of the science of climate change.
-A primary goal of the course is the development of critical analysis skills to address complex problems There is a project, and the project takes some time both in class and out of class.
-It is a group project, defined by groups during the term.
-My estimate is that the project should take between 30 and 100 hours of time outside the class.
-Students have used a wide variety of analysis techniques in their projects.
-Project Description
+A primary goal of the course is the development of critical analysis skills to address complex problems There is a project, and when possible the projects are with clients seeking to incorporate climate change into their management and planning.

-Here is the 2014 syllabus.
+Here is the 2015 sample syllabus.
 Lecture topics for each week are outlined.
 All of the topics will be covered, but the exact order will depend on class projects, schedule and reading discussions.

 Course Material Archive Database

 The database contains resources used in the class.
 Powerpoints and .pdfs of some lectures are included.
 Most of these lectures have active links in them, but they may break over time.
 Anyone is welcome to use the lectures and acknowledgment is appreciated.

 Currently being updated.

 WikiMedia Hints for this Site

 Go to the WikiMedia Hints for this Site